maxpou/maxpou.fr/_drafts/github.md

 ...but who uses SVN anyway? ;-)

-## GFM: a markdown on steroid
+## Markdown on steroid (Github Flavored Markdown)

 Github use his own version of markdown: Github Flavored Markdown (GFM).
-It provides severals additionnals features such as:
+It provides severals additional features such as:

 * Task lists (`- [ ] <task description>`).
 On the issue summary, a task list will also appear ([example](https://github.com/maxpou-slides/github-tips-tricks/issues))